RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 ## Checks before submitting

 * Create a folder Homework in your DataProcessing repository on GitHub.
-In folder Homework create folder Javascript and push a PDF file with answers there.
+In folder Homework create folder Javascript and push a PDF file with the answers there.

 # Javascript: line graph